 The Best Bumper Stickers Based on the Bard’s Lines.
 National Shakespearean Automobile Association, 2013.

-For more information about citing authors, see especially pp. 21-25 of the MLA Handbook (8th ed.), as well as any follow-up references.
+For more information about citing authors, see chapter 5 of the MLA Handbook (9th ed.).